mdjahidhasan009/SQL/function/functions_aggregate.md

 | Peter    | 2                        | 0                       |
 | John     | 1                        | 1                       |

 ## List Concatenation
 List Concatenation aggregates a column or expression by combining the values into a single string for each group.
-A string to delimit each value (either blank or a comma when omitted) and the order of the values in the result can be speciﬁed.
+A string to delimit each value (either blank or a comma when omitted) and the order of the values in the result can be specified.
 While it is not part of the SQL standard, every major relational database vendor supports it in their own way.

 **MySQL**